Rates liability is one of our clients' most significant overheads and

 Frequently Asked Questions

-I have not appealed the 2010 Rating Assessment - Am I too late?
+I have not challenged the 2017 Rating Assessment - Am I too late?

 How do you charge?